 - What’s the difference between the Arrow and The Writer’s Jungle?

-I’ve answered these questions throughout the website, including a Frequently Asked Questions section (that is, unfortunately, not clearly visible on the home page – that’s changing).
+I’ve answered questions like these throughout the website, including a Frequently Asked Questions section.
 Still, sometimes it helps to have another run down.

 With all the new visitors and emails flying into my in-box, I thought I’d take a moment to give you another way to think about Brave Writer.